ncp38/cs142-s24/projects/proj1/index.md

 ## Testing your program
 - You should test your program thoroughly to make sure it works.
-- Your program should gracefully handle situations where either the pile is mistyped (ask for it again), or the number of sticks to removed is wrong (ask for it again).
+- Your program should gracefully handle situations where either the pile is mistyped (ask for it again), or the number of sticks to be removed is wrong (ask for it again).
 - You may assume the players will never enter a non-integer for the number of sticks to remove.

 ## Sample interactions